Arthur-XYL/cse135/README.md

 5. commit

 Part 3
-Step 5: The size value under the network tab becomes lower.
+Step 5: The size value under the network tab becomes lower and the time becomes faster.
+The content-encoding type in the response header also shows gzip, showing that it is encoded by Gzip.
 Step 6:

 1. Install the mod_security module